Ian-Johnston/WinGPIBproj/README.md

 App rebranded 2nd Jan.
 2022 - UK/USA Trademark.
 wingpib.co.uk & wingpib.com

+NOTE:
+Installation .MSI for WinGPIB is located in one of the other Repositories, here:
+\WinGPIBadditionalinfo\WinGPIB-AnyCPU_All-SetupFiles

 This app provides reliable Windows GPIB functionality to many brands and types of test instruments, aka HPIB, GPIB, or IEEE-488 Instrument Control.

 WinGPIB is for non-commercial use only, contact me if you wish to use it commercially.